aakriti1318/aakriti1318/README.md

 # 🐱‍💻 Heyy!
 **`(Developer/Writer/Doodler)`**

 I'm a Developer at SAP Labs and a budding writer at Medium XD.
-Being an amateur at lot of things gives me a kick to work more on, also a creative streak in me often reflected in drawings and dooling.
-Content writing and reading🔖 is a recent addition to the list of hobbies.
+Being an amateur at a lot of things kicks me to work more on, also a creative streak in me is often reflected in drawings and doodling.
+Content writing and reading🔖 is a recent addition to the list of hobbies. <br>
 💬 Highly interested in forming a group for Hackathons, Competitions, Research Paper 😊

 #